nithinphilips/odel/README.rst

 Getting Started
 ---------------
-If you have python installed, download the source and install Odel and its dependencies::
+If you have Python installed, download the source and install Odel and its dependencies::

     python setup.py install